 The Advisory Board will serve as a mediating body in consultation with the Director of Human Resources regarding any human resources issues involving the Society’s permanent staff, including potential discipline and/or dismissal.

-Composition and Selection of Board Members
+Selection of Board Members

+The Engineering Society student members shall be nominated by a Nomination Committee ratified by the Advisory Board.

-The Advisory Board shall be composed of sixteen members.
-These members shall be:
+The Nomination Committee shall be:

-President

-Vice President (Operations)

-Vice President (Student Affairs)

-Director of Services

-Director of Academics

-Director of Social Issues
+The outgoing Chair of the Board

-Two alumni of the Engineering Society
+The outgoing Deputy Chair of the Board

-Two Engineering and Applied Science Faculty members

-Nine current student members of EngSoc

-The Vice President (Student Affairs), the Director of Academics, the Director of Services, and the Director of Social Issues shall be ex-officio non-voting members of the Board.
+The outgoing Vice-President (Operations)

+Should a member of the Nomination Committee declare a conflict of interest, the Advisory Board shall select a new member of the committee by vote.

+Engineering Society student members wishing to be nominated shall be selected by the Nominating Committee via application and interview.
+The application and interview process shall follow Policy Manual γ.B.5, γ.B.6, and γ.B.7.
+All eligible students who apply for nomination shall be interviewed by the Nominating Committee.

+The Nominating Committee shall nominate any eligible candidate that demonstrates a reasonable level of qualifications, capability, and engagement with respect to the Board’s duties.

+At a minimum, the Nominating Committee shall nominate the number of positions plus half candidates.
+For example, with 5 positions, at least 8 candidates must be nominated.
+If there are not enough candidates to fulfill this, all candidates shall be nominated.

-The Engineering Society membership shall elect the voting members to the Board at the Annual General Meeting.
-The voting members of the Board shall be nominated in the following manners:
+The Engineering Society membership shall elect the nominated Engineering Society student members to the Board at the Annual General Meeting.
+The Engineering Society student members of the Board shall be elected in the following manners:

-Three current student members of EngSoc shall annually be selected for a two year term by an open interview at the Annual General Meeting.
+Two current student members of EngSoc shall annually be selected for a two year term by an open interview at the Annual General Meeting.